Shared posts

 Again, my world was turned upside down.

-I learned that gyms are not a requirement to build muscle and get stronger, though a great gym workout can certainly speed up the process.
+I learned that gyms are not a requirement for building muscle and getting stronger, though a great gym workout can certainly speed up the process.

 And after a few more years of up and down challenges, I had finally – jokingly – changed from Steve Rogers to Captain America (there’s a story behind this):